uncomputable/frequency-dict/README.md

 The dictionaries for NWJC and CHJ you can find as GitHub releases.
 They share the same license as their respective source data (see above).
 This is **different** from the license I use for my own code.

-For BCCWJ and CSJ, the license of the original data (see above) doesn't allow us to remix, transform or build upon the original and distribute the result.
+For BCCWJ and CSJ, their license (see above) doesn't allow us to upload any variants of the original data.
 My solution is to publish the [raw data in a separate repo](https://github.com/uncomputable/frequency-data). _(This data is already public on the university website.)_ You can use my script to generate a frequency dictionary on your local machine.

 ## Setup